Dealing With Bullies

 If an incident occurs (especially a physical incident), you need to report it to an authority figure immediately: a teacher, parent, school counselor or any adult you trust.
-You can even come to me, your instructor!
+You can even go to your Taekwondo instructor!
 With the input of your parents, we’ll craft a plan to deal with the bully’s aggressive behavior and seek ways to solve the problem (by the way, a tactic that almost never works is telling the bully’s parents).

 Remember that school leaders have a duty to keep you and every other student in your school safe.
 If a bully is picking on you, chances are they’re doing the same exact thing to somebody else.
 So by stepping up and alerting somebody, you’re not only saving your own skin, you might be saving somebody else’s, too.
 Don’t fret if action doesn’t happen right away.
 Be persistent in asking for help.
 Keep asking for help until you get the action you need.
 Be the squeaky wheel that gets the grease!
 Also: get over the idea that reporting an incident is “tattling”.
 It’s not.
 Any bullying incident needs to be taken seriously.